 The View from The Shard offers a unique education experience – it is the only place where students can see the entire city at once; both old and new!
 Two high speed kaleidoscopic lifts will transport your group to the viewing platforms on Level 69 and Level 72 where you can encourage your student’s fascination with the history of London and enjoy the unparalleled 360 degree views.

 Educational visits can support learning across both the National and London Curriculum, including History, English, Maths, Geography, and Art and Design.

 Let your pupils develop their sketchbooks in this bustling area of London.
 Here, they can draw inspiration from the many street performers and passers-by.
 A great way to inject new life into exam prep work!

-Take your pupils on a self guided visit to the Design Museum, to view designs from around the world including architecture, fashion, furniture, graphics, product and transport.
+Take your group on a self guided visit to the Design Museum, to view designs from around the world including architecture, fashion, furniture, graphics, product and transport.
 Design is a continually evolving subject which the Design Museum explores through its exhibitions programme, permanent collection, learning and research activities.

 This, the country’s main gallery of British art, offers portraits and narratives from the early 18th century, including Thomas Gainsborough, as well as works leading into the 20th century, including examples from Lucian Freud and post-war painters.

 The world’s largest collection of decorative and applied arts.
 Some areas focus on the history of costume and are of particular interest to pupils studying textiles.
 The holdings of ceramics, glass, costumes, jewellery, furniture, sculpture, prints and photographs are among the largest and most comprehensive in the world.

 EW Photography Centre at the V&A Victoria & Albert Museum